carina-studio/ULogViewer/README.md

 - What properties of log should be displayed in the list.
 - How to output logs back to text (ex, copying).

-Currently there are 9 built-in log profiles:
+Currently there are 14 built-in log profiles:
 - Android Device Log.
 - Android Log Files.
+- Android Kernel Log Files.
+- Android System Trace File.
 - Git Log.
 - Git Log (Simple).
 - NLog (TCP).
+- Raw Text In Files.
+- Raw HTTP/HTTPS Response.
+- Raw Text From TCP Client.
 - Windows Event Logs (Application/System/Secutiry/Setup).

 You can also create, copy or export your own log profiles according to your requirement.